mathieu/decisions-on-ml/ml-model-static-hosting/README.md

 The JSON response returns the probability of a payment default.

-You can test the hosted ML method with otehr parameters and through a curl command.
+You can test the hosted ML method with other parameters and through a curl command.